coder/code-server/docs/install.md

 We currently do not publish windows releases (see [#1397](https://github.com/cdr/code-server/issues/1397)).
 We recommend installing code-server onto Raspberry Pi with [`yarn` or
 `npm`](#yarn-npm).

+> Note: coder --link does not work with Windows at this time.

 ## Raspberry Pi

 We recommend installing code-server onto Raspberry Pi with [`yarn` or